texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 **TODO** *Still not sure what to do about this paragraph.
 Do we explain the abstraction going on here?*

-The second program that you write will allow you to <b>threshold</b> the data coming off of the line follower, to determine what is a line and what is not.
+The second program that you write will allow you to **threshold** the data coming off of the line follower, to determine what is a line and what is not.
 It will use the LCD on the robot to print asterisks wherever the line is under the line follower, and dashes wherever there isn't.

 That will look something like this.